How to Grow Food in the Heat of the Summer

 Water

-If your plants are drying up due to neglect in a climate where rainfall is scarce, this is your first priority: Watering.
+If your plants are drying out from neglect in a dry climate with little rainfall, your top priority should be: Watering.

 Water deep and early in the day when there's less chance of evaporation.
-In our Virginia home, this happens around 6 AM in the morning.
-We don't have a drip irrigation set up yet, but we do have hoses and buckets.
+In our Virginia home, this usually happens around 6 a.m.
+We don't have a drip irrigation setup yet, but we have hoses and buckets.
 And that's what we're doing first thing garden-wise.

-Drip irrigation is a great investment for those who have a hard time keeping up with a larger growing space and the time to fill up buckets of water.
+Drip irrigation is a great investment for those who struggle to keep up with a larger growing space and the time to fill up buckets of water.
 If your budget will allow it, I highly recommend it.
 We have the apparatus but have not yet set it up.
 This is costing us time, for sure.
 But we have other garden priorities right now such as a fence to protect more veggies from the deer and groundhog.

 Using drip irrigation can be helpful.